Walter Polovchak: Asylum application

 On July 19, 1980, Walter, with the help of his lawyer, filed an application for asylum with the INS, on the grounds of potentially being disadvantaged and persecuted in the USSR for being a defector.
 The application was granted, and in October 1981, he was able to adjust his legal status to that of a lawful permanent resident.

 Court case

 The case became a Cold War cause célèbre after the INS allowed Polovchak to stay against his parents' will, even as they pursued legal means to retake custody of their son.
 While Walter and Nataly lived apart from their parents during the dispute, the sympathetic Reagan administration helped to drag out court proceedings until Walter turned 18 and was no longer a minor.

 The case has similarities to that of Elián González.

 Aftermath

 Since becoming a US citizen in 1985, Walter visits the now-independent Ukraine every other year and has re-established relations with his parents.
 He now lives in the Chicago suburb of Des Plaines, is married, and has two sons.

+In March 2022, he spoke his opinions about the Russian invasion of Ukraine, saying “Russia is mercilessly killing Ukrainian children and families, destroying neighbourhoods, opera houses, churches and anything they can basically hit, It's very shocking but not surprising.
+The Russian government and Putin are thugs.
+They cannot be trusted, they consistently lie about everything - it's nothing but lies and propaganda."
+Walter also said that hearing about the war breaking out was “really disheartening” but that it wasn't surprising because “war criminal Putin has set in his mind that he wants to recreate the former Soviet Union."